Get help to stay healthy, independent, and involved in your community if you are an adult with a developmental disability.

-When this service can help
+When this service may help

-This service may help if:
+This service may include help to:

 Am I eligible?